LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 > 🚨 Signals are `reactive primitives` that hold a `single value`. `Any Changes through Signal API methods trigger Change-Detection`. `Direct mutation of Object/Array values without these methods WON'T trigger updates`.

 - 📌 `reactive primitives` → Are simple basic building reactive blocks
-- 📌 `single value` → Each signal contains one value. which can be a primitive, Object, or Array.
+- 📌 `single value` → Each signal contains one value.
+The value can be primitive (number, string, etc) or a reference (object, array).
 Each signal manages one atomic state unit that enables fine-grained reactivity.
 This "single value" principle is what makes signals so efficient for Angular Change Detection system!
 - 📌 `Changes through Signal API methods trigger Change-Detection` Using API Signal methods: set(), update(). mutation() trigger Angular Change-Detection (they intended to make the reactive always trigger: AS we can have primitives, change (primitives) triggers change detection, and Object/Arrays (mutation (object/arrays) don't trigger CD))
 - 📌 `Direct mutation of object/array values without these methods won't trigger updates` While Signals are immutable containers, if the value they hold is a reference (like an Object or Array), that reference can be mutated directly, which bypasses Angular reactivity system (if we mutate the Object or Array inside a signal without replacing the reference, Angular doesn't know anything changed, so Change-Detection won't run)